SOLID EARTH GEOSCIENCES

 Integrated Geophysical Studies

 Irina Filina and the UNL Geophysics team practice a multi-physics integrated approach in geophysical data analysis.
 In our research, we integrate seismic, gravity, magnetics, and well data to develop the most confident and robust subsurface models that honor ALL the data.
-Current studies are focused on the tectonic history of the Gulf of Mexico, crustal structures of the Cascadia subduction zone, as well as on the basement faults of Nebraska.
+Current studies are focused on the tectonic history of the Northern Atlantic, crustal structures of the Cascadia subduction zone, as well as on near-surface geophysics in Nebraska.